maxiomtech/TokenControlReplacer/README.md

 ## Instructions ##

 1. Add this project to your solution or simple copy the <code>ControlReplacer.cs</code> class into your project.
-2. Initial class and assign what begin and ends your tokens
+2. Initialize the class and assign what begin and ends your tokens
 ```C#
 var replacer = new ControlReplacer("[", "]");
 ```
 3. Append one or more text blocks to the class
 ```C#
 replacer.Append("I am a block of text with a [BUTTON] token.");
 ```
 4. Identity the token and what you would like to replace it with.
 ```C#
 replacer.Replace("[BUTTON]", new Func<Control>(() =>